John the Baptist (Caravaggio): John the Baptist (St John the Baptist at the Fountain), MUZA, Valletta

 Sleeping Cupid, Caravaggio, 1608.
 Pitti Palace, Florence – stylistic similarities with the attested Cupid lend support to the disputed John the Baptist at the Fountain.

 St John the Baptist at the Fountain, kept in a private collection in Malta, had been difficult to study.
 Since 2022 it is in the MUŻA in Valletta, Malta.
 John Gash treats it as by Caravaggio, pointing out the similarity in the treatment of the flesh to the Sleeping Cupid, recognised as by the artist and dating from his Malta period.
 The painting has been badly damaged, especially in the landscape.
 The work is known in two other variants, each slightly different.

 The theme of the young John drinking from a spring reflects the Gospel tradition that the Baptist drank only water during his period in the wilderness.
 The painting displays typically Caravaggist extreme chiaroscuro (use of light and shadow), and is also typical in taking a young John the Baptist as its subject, this time set in a dark landscape against an ominous patch of lighter sky.
 "The mechanics of drinking and the psychology of thirst are beautifully conveyed through the artful manipulation of limbs and the carefully constructed head".

 If it is in fact by the artist, it would have been painted during his approximately 15 months in Malta in 1607–1608.
 His recognised works from this period include such masterpieces as the Portrait of Alof de Wignacourt and his Page and The Beheading of Saint John the Baptist.
-The latter, in the oratory of Saint John's Co-Cathedral, is the only work that the artist signed.
+The latter, in the oratory of St John's Co-Cathedral, is the only work that the artist signed.